How To Recession-Proof Your Finances

 Recommended Read: How To Increase Your Assets

-8. Take Care of Your Mental Health
+Watch Your Mental Health

 Practice self-care, go to therapy, spend time with nature, read a good book, binge-watch your favorite show, or enroll in classes to learn new skills to keep your mind in a good state.
 Too much negativity can leave you feeling defeated and feeling like you don't have the power to change your life when you do.

-Getting ahead of the recession consists of creating an emergency fund, eliminating credit card debt, cutting back on unnecessary spending, consolidating debt, diversifying your investments and income, and watching your mental health.
+Getting ahead of the recession consists of creating an emergency fund, eliminating credit card debt, cutting back on unnecessary spending, consolidating debt, diversifying your investments and your income, and watching your mental health.

 The best way to weather the recession is to ensure your finances are in good shape.
 Live within your means so that when times get tough financially, it doesn't feel like such a struggle because there isn't as much stress involved in making ends meet each month.